milenkozoric/Cake-Heaven/README.md

 ## Development server

+Backend-server: open terminal in the backend-server folder and run 'npm install' and after that 'npm start'. - This will start server, dont close the terminal.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding